 Company holds bank balances with reputed and creditworthy banking institution within the approved exposures limit of each bank.
-None of the Company's cash equivalents, including deposits with banks, are past due or impaired.
-Credit risk from balances with banks and financial institutions is managed by the Company's treasury department in accordance with the Company's policy.
-Investments of surplus funds if any are made in bank deposits.
+None of the Company's cash equivalents, including deposits with banks, funds if any are made in bank deposits.
 The limits are set to minimize the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.
-The Company's maximum exposure to credit risk for the components of the balance sheet at March 31, 2022 is the carrying amounts.
+The Company is also exposed to credit risk in relation to loans and financial guarantees given to/ on behalf of subsidiaries.
+The Company's maximum exposure to credit risk for the components of the balance sheet at March 31, 2025 is the carrying amounts.
 The Company's maximum exposure relating to financial assets is noted in liquidity table below.
 Trade Receivables and other financial assets are written off when there is no reasonable expectation of recovery, such as debtor failing to engage in the repayment plan with the Company.